 The decking area is beautifully lit at night with a starlight ceiling in the covered dining area, downlighters on the lodge and strip lighting along the deck walls.

-The deck at night
+The hot tub and deck at night

 Outside, at the back of the lodge, is a pretty wildflower garden, planted and maintained by Pam.
 All the plants are from cuttings or seeds from her own garden.
 The nearby table and chairs made a nice spot for breakfast which overlooks a large grassy space.
 At the front of the lodge is parking with room for two cars.